civilin/test/index.md

-# Home
+# Index

-This is the home page...
+This is the index.md page.